-Republicans oust Ilhan Omar from high-profile U.S. House committee - NewsBreak
+Republicans Oust Ilhan Omar From High-Profile U.S. House Committee - NewsBreak

 Related

-WASHINGTON (Reuters) -U.S. President Joe Biden on Tuesday hailed the recovery of the U.S. economy and creation of a record 12 million jobs in his State of the Union address, while urging Republicans to stop “fighting for the sake of fighting.”.
-Biden’s first address to a joint session of...
+WASHINGTON (Reuters) -U.S. President Joe Biden on Tuesday hailed the recovery of the U.S. economy and creation of a record 12 million jobs in his State of the Union address, while urging Republicans to stop "fighting for the sake of fighting."
+Biden's first address to a joint session of Congress...

 Donald Trump's Lawyers Reportedly Want Him to Blame Melania for Stormy Daniels' Payment to Avoid Felony Charges